-3. References to an infrastructure manager in Articles 5, 7 and 12 shall be understood as relating to its operations with vehicles for transporting materials for construction or for infrastructure maintenance activities.
+5. References to an infrastructure manager in Article 5, shall be understood as relating to its operations with vehicles used for construction or for infrastructure maintenance activities.
 When it operates vehicles for this purpose, an infrastructure manager shall be deemed to do so in the capacity of a railway undertaking.